-Figure 6 shows the endflare during stent expansion for the 1mm and 2mm balloon overhang cases when there is no plaque included in the models.
+Figure 10 shows the endflare during stent expansion for the 1 mm and 2 mm balloon overhang cases when there is no plaque included in the models.
 Endflare is defined as the ratio of the stent diameter at the distal ends to the diameter at the stent centerline.
+Figure 11 shows the condition of the stent/ balloon/artery system at the point of maximum endflare.
 There is a significant difference in the endflare both at the point of peak endflare and at the end of expansion, indicating that the amount of balloon overhang can have a significant impact on vascular injury.